-What is an Electrical Engineering Technician?
+What Does it Take to Be an Electrical Engineering Technician?

-Job Description: Test or modify developmental or operational electrical machinery or electrical control equipment and circuitry in industrial or commercial plants or laboratories.
+Career Description Test or modify developmental or operational electrical machinery or electrical control equipment and circuitry in industrial or commercial plants or laboratories.
 Usually work under direction of engineers or technologists.

 - Assemble electrical systems or prototypes, using hand tools or measuring instruments.